WING-NUS/scisumm-corpus/README.md

 year={2016}<br>
 }<br>

-## README for The 5th Computational Linguistics Scientific Document Summarization Shared Task Corpus (CL-SciSumm 2019)
+## README for The 6th Computational Linguistics Scientific Document Summarization Shared Task Corpus (CL-SciSumm 2020)

-March 19, 2019
+February 15, 2020

-Please read further for details on the Computational Linguistics Shared Task run as part of BIRNDL 2019 workshop collocated with SIGIR 2018 - official website hosted at: http://wing.comp.nus.edu.sg/~cl-scisumm2019
+Please read further for details on the Computational Linguistics Shared Task run as part of Scholarly Document Processing 2020 workshop collocated with EMNLP 2020 @ Punta Cana, Dominican Republic, Nov 11/12 - official website hosted at: https://ornlcda.github.io/SDProc/

 ### Overview

-You are invited to participate in the CL-SciSumm Shared Task at BIRNDL 2019.
+You are invited to participate in the CL-SciSumm Shared Task at SDP@EMNLP 2020.
 The shared task will be on automatic paper summarization in the Computational Linguistics (CL) domain.
 The output summaries will be of two types: faceted summaries of the traditional self-summary (the abstract) and the community summary (the collection of citation sentences ‘citances’).
 We also propose to group the citances by the facets of the text that they refer to.

-This task follows up on the successful previous editions at SIGIR 2018, SIGIR 2017, JCDL 2016 and the Pilot Task conducted as a part of the BiomedSumm Track at the Text Analysis Conference 2014 (TAC 2014).
+This task follows up on the successful previous editions at SIGIR 2019, 2018, 2017, JCDL 2016 and the Pilot Task conducted as a part of the BiomedSumm Track at the Text Analysis Conference 2014 (TAC 2014).

 The task is defined as follows: